 I am fascinated by distributed systems, especially peer-to-peer networks like Hypercore and Scuttlebutt.
 These networks challenge some of the most fundamental assumptions built in to the internet today, and I am particularly excited about their potential for independent artists, musicians and creators.

-I am also interested in the future of programming environments, which was the focus of my Master’s thesis at Imperial College London.
+I am also interested in the future of programming environments, which was the focus of my Masters thesis at Imperial College London.
 My project presentation is the most accessible introduction to this work.
 I believe that functional reactive programming can serve as a solid foundation for building understandable interactive systems.